enclave-networks/docs/docs/troubleshooting/static-ip-addresses-in-windows-do-not-save.md

 ## Notes

-> **Important:** This is not a problem caused by Enclave, but a bug in Microsoft Windows.
+This is not a problem caused by Enclave, but a bug in Microsoft Windows.
 Some customers may encounter this bug during routine use of the product, which may also interfere an administrators ability to use Enclave effectively.

+---

+Having problems?
+Contact us at [support@enclave.io](mailto:support@enclave.io) or ask for help in our [community support](/community-support/) channels.

+<small>Last updated Aug 19, 2021</small>